Students with Caring Responsibilities

 A carer is someone who provides unpaid care to a partner, child, relative, friend or neighbour who could not manage without this help because of frailty, physical or mental illness, addiction or disability.

 One in ten of us have caring responsibilities, so if you are caring for someone whilst studying, we recognise that juggling all of this can be very difficult.
 Because of this we have developed a policy to ensure that you get the support you need.
 We are the first university in the country, to offer an individual Carer Support Plan, that can be adapted to your needs.
-We also have Jane, our Carer Support Co-ordinator, to help with any questions you may have.
-We also have well developed links with local Carer Centres who are also able to support you.
+We have Jane, our Carer Support Co-ordinator, to help with any questions you may have and well developed links with local Carer Centres who are also able to support you.

 If this describes your own position, or maybe someone you know, we hope you will find these pages helpful.